ljwagerfield/crdt/README.md

 #### Vector clock redundancy with CvRDT payloads

 Vector clock headers become redundant when used with CvRDT payloads, since the payload is capable of identifying its own pairs and producing valid LUBs.
 Fortunately, the pairs identified by the `vclocks` will be a superset of the pairs identified by the payload, so merging for each `vclock` pair will ensure necessary merges for the payload are not missed.
-This is because `vclocks` guarantees unique increments, whereas the payload may not: consider a set of weekdays observed by the application - objects identified as pairs by the `vclock` will actually possess convergent payloads.
+This is because the `vclock` guarantees unique increments, whereas the payload may not: consider a set of weekdays observed by the application - objects identified as pairs by the `vclock` will actually possess convergent payloads.

     A1:B2:C1:[X] + A1:B2:D1:[Y] = A1:B2:C1:D1:[LUB(X,Y)]